bluestone-live/coding-challenge/README.md

 Here is a list of features that the web client should support:

 - Create a task with name.
 Tasks are building blocks for a specific job.
+A task can be created but not used by any job.
 - Create a job with name and associated tasks.
 A user can select a set of tasks from all available tasks and order them in any sequence.
+Modification to a job is not allowed after it's created.
 - Display a list of all created jobs with associated tasks.
 - Start jobs.
 It should support running multiple jobs in parallel without breaking the application.
 - A user can easily identify the status of a job or a task in real time.
 For example, status can be *idle*, *running* or *finished*.